digital-asset/daml-finance/docs/source/tutorials/instrument-modelling/bond-extension.rst

 How to use the Bond extension package
 #####################################

-To follow the script used in this tutorial you can `clone the Daml Finance repository <clone-repo>`_ repository.
+To follow the script used in this tutorial you can `clone the Daml Finance repository <explore-library>`_ repository.
 In particular, the Bond test folder ``src/test/daml/Daml/Finance/Instrument/Bond/Test/`` is the starting point of this tutorial.